 Today, consumers have many choices when it comes to the ways they communicate with businesses.
 In essence, conversational marketing is a new way to get the support and answers they need, on their time.
-Rather than having to send an email, pick up a phone, or submit a form, consumers can engage with businesses through messaging that feel most natural to them.
+Rather than having to send an email, pick up a phone, or submit a form, consumers can engage with businesses through messaging that feels most natural to them.

 Conversational marketing is allowing companies to bridge the gap from the physical to the digital world and create personal relationships with customers at scale.
-As more brick and mortar retailers move their business online, targeted messaging that creates an endless funnel is empowering marketers to deliver a curated experience that people thought could only exist via face to face engagement.
+As more brick and mortar retailers move their business online, targeted messaging that creates an endless funnel is empowering marketers to deliver a curated experience that people thought could only exist via face-to-face engagement.
 Learn more about how to make your website work for you through SEO.

 Examples Of Conversational Marketing